 Before my son entered Kindergarten I had no clue what sight words were.
-I had heard my other momma friends who have older elementary school age children talk about them but I always wondered “what are they talking about”?
+I had heard my other momma friends who have older elementary school age children talk about them.
+However, I always wondered, “What are they talking about?”
 Well, when he went off to kindergarten, we got the list!
 You know what I’m talking about (if you have kindergarten or older kiddos).
 We got the kindergarten sight word list!
 I wanted to make learning more fun for him so we play this fun kindergarten sight words game scavenger hunt.
 Your kids will love it!

 Kindergarten Sight Words Game Scavenger Search Tutorial

-Sight words are basically just commonly used words (example: he, she, the, that…etc)…words that your child will see over and over in books and around their classroom.
+Sight words are basically just commonly used words.
+For example: he, she, the, that…etc. They are words that your child will see over and over in books and around their classroom.
 So starting at a young age, kids are encouraged to learn and memorize these words.
 This Sight Word Scavenger Search Game is just a fun way to practice sight words!
-If your child is bored just sitting a the table reciting his/her words over and over, mix it up and create this fun kindergarten sight words game to play!
+If your child is bored just sitting a the table reciting his/her words over and over, mix it up!
+Create this fun kindergarten sight words game to play!
 You could have a reward for finding and saying them all correctly or just play for sheer fun.
 Whatever you would like to do.

 Materials Needed for Sight Word Scavenger Search:

 How To Make A Kindergarten Sight Words Scavenger Hunt Game:

 Grab your index cards and your marker.
 If you are familiar with sight words, go ahead and write down the ones that you would like for your child to practice.
 One word per card.
 You can even let your child write the words (for writing practice).
 If you are not familiar with sight words, you can simply search “sight words” in your search engine.
 You will see several lists of common sight words pop up for you to use.